 Spin is a tool for creativity, and as such, it can be used for both good and evil purposes.

-As a comparison, Edward Bernays1, the father of public relations, wrote:
+As a comparison, Edward Bernays1, the father of public relations wrote:

-“I am aware that the word propaganda carries to many minds an unpleasant connotation.
+“I am aware that the word propaganda carries too many minds an unpleasant connotation.
 Yet whether, in any instance, propaganda is good or bad depend upon the merit of the cause urged, and the correctness of the information published.
 In itself, the word propaganda has certain technical meanings which, like most things in this world, are neither good nor bad but custom makes them so.”

-How About That Glass of Water?
+How About a Glass of Water?

 There seems to be an infinite number of ways to describe facts without violating their first principles.
 My favorite example involves a glass of water: